Moderates bring House to standstill in Biden budget clash

 “The House can’t afford to wait months or do anything to risk passing” the infrastructure bill, Rep. Josh Gottheimer, D-N.J., said late last week.
 He’s a leader of the nine moderate mavericks who each released statements reaffirming a desire that the infrastructure vote come first.

-So far, the White House has backed Pelosi as she led her party in a tightly scripted strategy that aims to keep moderate and progressive lawmakers on board.
+So far, the White House has backed Pelosi as she led her party in a tightly scripted strategy that aims to keep moderate and progressive lawmakers on board, setting a goal of passing both bills by Oct.
+1.

 White House press secretary Jen Psaki on Monday underscored Biden’s support for Pelosi’s plans.
 Psaki deemed it a “healthy debate” within the party and said that it was “a high-class problem to have” as Democrats debate the particulars of the legislation.